NMA93/Accessibility-Designer-Guide/docs/design-rules/colours.md

 ---

-## Do not make important information dependent on their colour
+## Do not make information dependent on their colour

 To understand what exactly is meant here, let's look at a typical example of a common error of information and dependence on colour.
 Everyone knows system status messages or error messages.

 ![](//placehold.it/800x200)

 Users with a common form of colour blindness, for example the inability to distinguish between the colours red and green, see this example as follows.